 Labour Day in China, or International Worker’s Day, is a public holiday that celebrates workers’ contributions to the country.

 International Worker’s Day is a time for family gatherings and fun.
-Labour day is held on May 1 of each year.
 Unlike many Chinese holidays, the date of Labour day is based on the Gregorian calendar instead of the lunar calendar.

 On International Worker’s Day holiday, Chinese people can enjoy a variety of activities in cities and in rural areas.
 Because of the warm climates during May in most of China, many people opt to enjoy outings in natural areas.
 People also choose to enjoy theaters and shows that are performed in cities.
 Street performances are also a common event that occurs on this holiday.